gottacatchenall/ms_sampling_effort/manuscript.md

 we are interested in prediction of networks in the first place---we'll revisit this in the final section.

-![False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
-Left panel: this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance $C=0.1$.
+![A and B: False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
+For a this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance $C=0.1$.
 For each draw from the niche model, 200 sets of 1500 observations are simulated, for which each the mean false negative rate at each observation-step is computed.
-Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second Right panel: empirical food webs from Mangal database in teal, applied to the same process as the left The outlier on panel B is a 714 species food-web. ](./figures/samplingdist.png){#fig:totalobs}
+Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second.
+B: empirical food webs from Mangal database in teal, applied to the same process as the A. The outlier on panel B is a 714 species food-web.
+C) The expected needed observations of all individuals of all species (y-axis) required to obtain a goal number of observations (colors) of a particular species, and a function of the relative abundance of that focal species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of